 The eBook is also available from iTunes, Amazon, and Barnes & Noble

-V3 of the eBook will be available via iTunes and Barnes & Noble soon.
+V3 of the eBook will be available via Barnes & Noble soon.
 Sorry for the inconvenience.

 Reviews of the First Edition